Updated: Dec 22, 2022

 If you are wondering why it's so hard to find a pro bono lawyer in California, you're not the only one.
-If you found this article, chances are you've been spending a lot of time researching about this subject.
+Chances are, you've been spending a lot of time researching about this subject.

-There are some alternatives to find free legal representation when you cannot afford to pay for a lawyer, however, you must spend the time to find free legal resources as these are generally not available - precisely because they are FREE.
+There are some alternatives to find FREE legal representation when you cannot afford to pay for a lawyer in California, however, you must be ready to spend a lot of time and effort to find these legal resources as these are generally not available.

 In our article "clients lawyers want to avoid" we discussed how to increase your chances of hiring a great lawyer regardless of your ability to pay for legal fees, here we will discuss specifically about California pro bono lawyers.